This DC Inauguration Day Event Encourages People to “Take Edibles and Come” - Washingtonian

 From Trump’s victory rally to the People’s March on Washington, a host of demonstrations and protests will take place in DC around Inauguration Day.
 However, one is not like the rest.
 The Rally to Restore Sanity and/or Fear 2.0, led by longtime activist Adam Eidinger, will be all about just…letting loose and having fun.

-The rally, scheduled from 9 AM to 4:20 PM at Dupont Circle, will feature DJs, spoken word readings, and—not surprising from Eidinger, who led the successful effort to legalize recreational cannabis in DC—an edibles giveaway.
+The rally, scheduled from 9 AM to 4:20 PM at Dupont Circle, will feature DJs, spoken word readings, and other entertainment that won’t surprise anyone who knows Eidinger, who led the successful effort to legalize recreational cannabis in DC.
 The mood will be one of release, he says: attendees might arrive decked out in colorful costumes, or perhaps in their pajamas with their hair still messy and like they just rolled out of bed.
 Others might be dressed in layers and simply trying to keep warm, though Eidinger notes that dancing is also a good way to build up body heat.
 “We encourage people to take edibles and come,” Eidinger says.

 Eidinger hopes the rally will serve as a safe space for those stressed about the upcoming Trump administration.
 “Come have fun and not be in a mood,” he says.
 “Don’t scream into your pillow at home alone.
 Come scream in a pillow in public!
 That would be better.”